-Recap: It's Dylan's 18th birthday, and the gang is having a party for him at the Peach Pit.
-They all sing “Happy Birthday” as Nat carries over an elaborately decorated cake with a surfer theme.
-Dylan jovially begs them to stop singing, blows out the candles, and then starts coughing uncontrollably.
+Recap: It's Dylan's eighteenth birthday, and the gang is having a party for him at the Peach Pit.
+They all sing "Happy Birthday" as Nat carries over an elaborately decorated cake with a surfer theme.
+Dylan jovially begs them to stop singing, blows out the candles, then starts coughing uncontrollably.
 He brushes it off as nothing serious...and suddenly there's music!
 The party guests start grooving to the beat, and Nikki tries to get Brandon to join her on the makeshift dance floor, but he refuses and so she boogies with David instead.
-Ahn-drea, meanwhile, corners Gil Meyers so they can discuss her Emily Dickinson paper...but he tells her he's off-duty and doesn't want to talk business.
-When she presses the issue and demands to know why he only gave her a B+, Gil wearily tells her they're at a party and then walks away.
+Ahn-drea, meanwhile, corners Gil Meyers so they can discuss her Emily Dickinson paper...but he tells her he's off-duty and to go away 'cause he doesn't want to talk business.
+When she presses the issue and demands to know why he only gave her a B+, Gil wearily tells her they're at a party and saunters off.
 Haha!

 West Beverly High.
 Brenda and Donna enter the principal's office, where Brenda is apparently working/volunteering for the purpose of this episode's storyline.
 She tells Donna that her duties mostly entail delivering notes for Mrs. Teasley.
 Donna notices Sue loitering in the waiting area, and Brenda discreetly tells her that the girl practically lives in the office.
-After that, she announces that she has to collect attendance forms and rushes off.
+She then announces that she has to collect attendance forms, and rushes off.
 Donna approaches Sue and tells her that they never got a chance to talk about what happened after she (Sue) made an ass of herself flirting with David during the previous episode.
 Sue sullenly tells her she doesn't have to worry since David no longer means anything to her, so then Donna says she knows that she still cares about David and that she doesn't want her to feel weird around him now.
 Sue reminds her that she promised to stay away from David, but Donna insists she doesn't have to do that, and says that David likes her...but only in a platonic, sisterly, non-sexual way.
-Sue snappishly retorts that she knows.
+Sue snappishly retorts, "I know."

 Classroom.
 Sue is ranting to Gil about how Mrs. Teasley called her kooky mother and tattled on her for cutting class.
 During her rant, she slams the classroom door shut.
 She wails that her mother thinks she's a deadbeat, then wonders aloud if she'd be better off dead.
 She suddenly gets all morose and says it should have been her who died last season, not Scott.
-Bite your tongue, Sue - nobody wants that yokel back on the show.
-Almost immediately Sue apologizes to Gil for being such a downer, but he assures her that it's OK to be raw and honest while she's trying to work through her various mental issues.
+Please.
+Nobody wants that yokel back on the show.
+Almost immediately Sue apologizes to Gil for being such a downer, but he assures her it's A-OK to be raw and honest while she works through her various mental issues.
 Sue complains about how she doesn't have anything good in her life, so Gil points out that if she were dead, she wouldn't know him...and look what she'd be missing.
 She calls him conceited, then laughs and tells him she's thankful to him for cheering her up.
 She remarks on how different he is from all the other teachers, and then he cups her face with both hands and calls her a special girl.
 Oh Gil.
 There's no way that gesture isn't going to get badly misinterpreted.
 Sue then throws her arms around Gil and hugs him, and after that they gaze into each others' eyes and totally look like they're about to kiss.
 Suddenly, the scene cuts to the hallway and we see Sue running out of the classroom with mascara streaked across her face.
-Ahn-drea happens to witness this, and once again she narrows her beady little eyes and glares suspiciously in the direction of Gil's classroom.
+Ahn-drea happens to witness this, and once again narrows her beady little eyes and glares suspiciously in the direction of Gil's classroom.

 In a different hallway, Brenda urges Kelly to feel Dylan's forehead.
 She does and agrees he's burning up with fever.
 Dylan promises to go home and eat some chicken soup, but the girls insist that what he really needs is a doctor.